Alberto199810/Master-s-thesis-Moneyball-II/README.md

 <img src="https://raw.githubusercontent.com/Alberto199810/Master-s-thesis-Moneyball-II/main/leghe_net.png" width="750">

 How was this computed?
-I took the data regarding all European matches in the last 12 years (from 2010 to 2022), and I generated a contaxt matrix, where:
+I took the data regarding all European matches in the last 12 years (from 2010 to 2022), and I generated a contact matrix, with this reasoning:

 Given three matches between a Serie A team and a Ligue 1 team with these results (Serie A 2-1 Ligue 1, Ligue 1 3-0 Serie A, Serie A 6-2 Ligue 1, Ligue 1 1-4 Serie A), the starting matrix was: